-34. Access to Grant Records
+33. Access to Grant Records

-The subgrantee at any tier, must authorize DCJS, Office for Victims of Crime (OVC) and/or the Office of the Chief Financial Officer (OCFO), and its representatives, access to and the right to examine all records, books, paper, or documents related to this VOCA grant.
+The subgrantee at any tier, must authorize DCJS, Office for Victims of Crime (OVC) and/or the Office of the Chief Financial Officer (OCFO), and its representatives, access to and the right to examine all records, books, paper, or documents related to this VOCA grant, including state and local match funds.

-35. Financial Management Systems
+34. Financial Management Systems

 All subgrantees are required to establish and maintain adequate accounting systems and financial records and to accurately account for funds awarded to them.
 They must have a financial management system in place that is able to record and report on the receipt, obligation, and expenditure of grant funds.
 Subgrantees must properly track the use of award funds and maintain adequate supporting documentation including maintaining proper documentation for all paid grant and match staff and volunteer time reported.
-Further information is available in the DOJ Financial Guide at https://ojp.gov/financialguide/doj/pdfs/DOJ\FinancialGuide.pdf.
+Further information is available in the DOJ Financial Guide at https://ojp.gov/financialguide/doj/pdfs/DOJ FinancialGuide.pdf.

-36. Performance and Obligation Periods
+35. Performance and Obligation Periods

 Grant funds, including state and local match, may be expended and/or obligated during the grant award period of performance.
 The subgrantee may only charge to the award allowable costs incurred during this grant award period.
 All properly incurred obligations must be liquidated no later than 45 days after the end of the award period.
 No new obligations may be made during the liquidation period.
-The subgrantee agrees to submit a final financial report and return all received and unexpended grant funds to DCJS within 45 days of the end of the grant award period.
+The subgrantee agrees to mark the last financial report as final and return all received and unexpended grant funds to DCJS within 45 days of the end of the grant award period.

-37. Travel Policy
+36. Travel Policy